top of page

 6. In Titus, the writer again warns of false doctrine, explaining that true doctrine leads to godliness.
 Check out Titus here.

-The letter opens identifying Paul as the author and his spiritual son Timothy as the recipient.
-Today, the majority of scholars doubt that Paul actually wrote the letters to Timothy and Titus (1), pointing to some aspects of the letters that do not reflect Paul's authentic letters.
+The letter opens by identifying Paul as the author and his spiritual son, Timothy, as the audience.
+Today, the majority of scholars doubt that Paul actually wrote the letters to Timothy and Titus (1).
 These three letters are often grouped together and called pastoral letters because they are addressed to people with pastoral oversight of churches.

 1 timothy